 Because Criminal Mischief is a very broad offense, it has been written so that the punishments can be as low as a Class C Misdemeanor all the way up to a First Degree Felony.
 In general, any sort of damage or tampering of property that costs less than $1,500 in damages is a Misdemeanor.
 Damage that exceeds $1,500 fall in the Felony range.

-According to the Texas Penal Code and courts in Texas and the DFW area, the specific requirement for this crime is knowingly or intentionally.
+According to the Texas Penal Code, the specific requirement for this crime is knowingly or intentionally.
 That means if you either were aware of the consequences of your actions, or it was your specific goal to cause the damage, then you acted with knowledge or intent.
 If you had no knowledge of what you were doing or had no intention of doing the damage/tampering with the property (for example if you were pushed and fell through a wooden fence or tripped over a can of paint causing it to spill onto someones porch), then you do not meet that requirement.
 Proving what you knew or intended can be critical to the overall success of your case.

 Tangible property means anything that you can physically touch or interact with.
 For example, a sign is a physical object, and would be considered tangible property.
 The words on the sign, specifically the ideas behind them, are not physical.
 If you were to post your own sign with the same words, but with a giant X through them, you’re not tampering with the physical nature of the property, just the idea behind it.
 Ideas, thoughts, or slogans are not physical objects and are not covered under this statute.